devclickuk/guess-the-number/README.md

-# React Calculator App
+# React Guess The number Game

-### This is a demo project made by Dave Amison for the purpose of demonstrating the use of Maths and Functions in a react App.
+### This is a demo project made by Dave Amison for the purpose of basic win loss condition and functions in react

 Welcome to the "Guess the Number" game built using React!
 This is a simple and fun game where players try to guess a randomly generated number within a certain range.

 ## Demo

 You can view a live demo of this project here: [https://devclickuk.github.io/guess-the-number](https://devclickuk.github.io/guess-the-number)

 ## Technologies Used